-BAAQMD/ TFCA Fund
+BAAQMD/TFCA Fund

 This Fund accounts for the revenues and expenditures for the TFCA grant that TAM receives from BAAQMD.
-The purpose of the TFCA grant is to fund studies related to the monitoring of air quality control, and any capital improvements that can contribute to the improvement of air quality.
-Revenue received in FY2017-18 is \$0.37 million.
-The Fund spent \$0.23 million on such activities in FY2017-18.
+The purpose of the TFCA grant is to fund improvements that can contribute to the improvement of air quality.
+Revenue received in FY 2017-2018 is \$0.37 million.
+The Fund spent \$0.23 million on such activities in FY 2017-2018.